websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.md

     rm -rf work/*
     ```

     Delete the application server cache.
-Please consult the application vendor documentation on where where to find the cache.
+Please consult the application server vendor's documentation on where where to find the cache.

     ```warning::
        **Do not delete these two files:** ``patching-backup-deps.zip`` and ``patching-backup.zip``.
-The Patching Tool creates them in the DXP application's `WEB-INF` folder.
+The Patching Tool creates them in the DXP application's ``WEB-INF`` folder.
 The Patching Tool examines them to determine previous Fix Pack files to revert before installing a new Fix Pack.
     ```

     ```note::